TIW-2016-17/tiwlabs/lab0/Readme.md

 > Let's try it all work:

 1. Select the Glassfish server and press the green button (Start) ![](images/Imagen7.png)
-2. When appears next to the server _(Started/Synchronized)_  open the following url in a browser: __http: // localhost: 8080__ and see you will see the  _Payara Server's_ welcome page
+2. When appears next to the server _(Started/Synchronized)_  open the following url in a browser: __http://localhost:8080__ and see you will see the  _Payara Server's_ welcome page
 3. Press the red button to stop the server
 4. Close eclipse/STS with __File-> Exit__
 ## Manual